 Scottish Fold cats are a pretty special breed in many ways.

-They're also sometimes called 'Highland Folds' and the long-haired variety is known as the 'Coupari' in Canada and the 'Highland Fold' elsewhere.
+The long-haired variety is known as the 'Coupari' in Canada and the 'Highland Fold' elsewhere.

-Another unique aspect of this breed, is that all Scottish Folds today can trace their genetic lineage back to one specific ancestor who lived in Scotland during the mid 20th century.
+All Scottish Folds can trace their genetic lineage back to one specific ancestor who lived in Scotland during the mid 20th century!

 Susie had the 'folded ears' that are so distinctive and well-recognized in the breed today, but were unique at that time.

-Susie had a litter of kittens, two of them had folded ears and a neighboring farmer William Ross, and his wife Mary, fell in love with one of them, a white female whom they adopted and called 'Snooks'.
+Susie had a litter of kittens, two of them had folded ears and a neighboring farmer William Ross, and his wife Mary, fell in love with one of them.

-The Ross' were so enchanted and intrigued by the beauty and personality of these cats that they started a breeding program (mating with regular domestic and British Shorthair cats) to establish the breed and called them 'lop-eared' or 'lops', as they reminded them of the rabbits who have long, droopy ears.
+The Ross' were so enchanted and intrigued by the looks and personality of these cats that they started a breeding program (mating with regular domestic and British Shorthair cats) to establish the breed and called them 'lop-eared' or 'lops', as they reminded them of lop-eared rabbits who have long, droopy ears.